paigenomadgirl/designmusings/content/projects/spotonpart2.md

 modallink = "spoton2"
 +++

-<a href: "/http://spotonparking.com/" target=_blank">SpotOn</a> is a new startup that helps marry frustrated drivers looking for parking with people who have driveways not always.
+<a href="http://spotonparking.com/" target=_blank">SpotOn</a> is a new startup that helps marry frustrated drivers looking for parking with people who have driveways not always.
 Example: I only use my driveway in the evenings.
 With SpotOn, I can list the spot and rent it out for X amount of money hourly or monthly.
 If I'm a driver and have been searching for parking for the past hour, I can see an available spot near me thanks to SpotOn.

 SpotOn has two site experiences: Listers & Parkers.
-In <a href: "/http://www.paigebennett.com/projects/SpotOn" target=_blank">Part 1</a>, I shared how we helped SpotOn redesign the listers site.
+In <a href="/projects/SpotOn" target=_blank">Part 1</a>, I shared how we helped SpotOn redesign the listers site.
 Now, I'll show you how we redesigned the parkers site.

 **Opportunity**